danielm2402/numerical-analysis/README.md

 ## List
 * Bisection Method - (bisection method is a root-finding method that applies to any continuous functions)
 * False Position Method - (false position method is a root-finding method that applies to any continuous functions)
+* Newton Raphson Method - (newton raphson methon is a root-finding method that applies to any continuios functions)

 ---